JoshNavi/cogs121-sp16-ass1/README.md

 ###### User control and freedom:

-Website has bright red `Cancel` button after clicking `Add a drink` or `Comment on this Drink` which allows user to undo decision to post drink or comment.
+Website has bright red `Cancel` button after clicking `Add a drink` or `Comment on this Drink` which allows user to undo decision to post.

 ###### Consistency and standards:
 Users should not have to wonder whether different words, situations, or actions mean the same thing.
 Follow platform conventions.

 ###### Error prevention:

-Even better than good error messages is a careful design which prevents a problem from occurring in the first place.
-Either eliminate error-prone conditions or check for them and present users with a confirmation option before they commit to the action.
-(Read full article on preventing user errors.)
+Form to post a drink has dropdown menus for drink type which prevents users from typing in an invalid drink type which could cause errors.

 ###### Recognition rather than recall: